at-import/Sassy-Maps/README.md

 ## Requirements

 Sassy Maps is a Compass extension, so you're going to need both Sass and Compass installed.
 If you do not already have them installed, please read [Installing Sass and Compass Across All Platforms](http://snugug.com/musings/installing-sass-and-compass-across-all-platform).
-Breakpoint 2.2.x requires *Sass 3.3.0.rc.2* and *Compass 1.0.0.alpha.13* or higher.
+Sassy Maps 0.2.x requires *Sass 3.3.0.rc.2* and *Compass 1.0.0.alpha.13* or higher.

 **It is HIGHLY RECOMMENDED that you run all Sass and Compass commands through [Bundler](http://bundler.io/)**